MattKevan/kevan.tv/_work/rising-stars.md

 - UX lead
 - Creative lead
 ---

-<p>Their aim was to give teachers access to the learning materials and related resources they or their schools had purchased by logging into a personalised members area.</p>
+Their aim was to give teachers access to the learning materials and related resources they or their schools had purchased by logging into a personalised members area.

-<p>As UX lead on the project, my role was to put together a comprehensive plan for the site, showing in detail how it would work.
-This process involved holding a series of workshops with different client stakeholders to capture their requirements and understand in-depth how they wanted it to function. </p>
+As UX lead on the project, my role was to put together a comprehensive plan for the site, showing in detail how it would work.
+This process involved holding a series of workshops with different client stakeholders to capture their requirements and understand in-depth how they wanted it to function.